 - 57. Component 3 is dedicated to ensuring that the learnings and knowledge from the programme is captured, documented, and disseminated across the region.
 This component will be coupled with the functions of the Pacific Climate Change Centre (PCCC) Innovation Hub at SPREP and the SPREP presence across the region with its sub-regional offices in Majuro, RMI and Suva Fiji and the present partnership arrangements with sister organisations in the Pacific and other regions such as the Caribbean further strengthens the dissemination avenues. - J. Describe the consultative process that would take place, and how will it involve all key stakeholders, and vulnerable groups, including gender considerations. - 58.
 Consultative processes will be a crucial part of the procedures when rolling out this programme from its initiation to its conclusion.
-Inclusivity and engagement of a wide range of relevant stakeholders, reference the principles to be mindful of as in Section 1.4 of the SPREP Grants Policy and Procedures Manual, will be encouraged through SPREP's partnership with its member countries.
+Inclusivity and engagement of a wide range of relevant stakeholders will be encouraged through SPREP's partnership with its member countries.
 For promoting the programme and its activities, key channels of communication will be the SPREP official website and accounts on social media platforms, email notices, letter notifications, as well as publications via newspaper where appropriate will be highlighted in promotional materials for the programme and the call for concept notes and proposals.
-At the country level, SMEs, researchers and AF national designated authorities are encouraged to ensure that the beneficiaries of the proposed innovative measures are consulted when developing the concept notes and proposals - 14 national consultations /workshops at a budget of USD 14,000 has been allocated for the incubation phase and an additional 10 workshops /consultations at a budget of USD 20,000 for the accelerator phase.
+At the country level, SMEs, researchers and AF national designated authorities are encouraged to ensure that the beneficiaries of the proposals 14 national consultations /workshops at a budget of USD 14,000 has been allocated for the incubation phase and an additional 10 workshops /consultations at a budget of USD 20,000 for the accelerator phase.
 Each participating PSIDS to organise these consultations.
 These consultation funds are in addition to the USD 50,000 per Pacific SIDS during the incubator phase and USD 200,000 per Pacific SIDS during the accelerator phase.
-It is to be noted that the SPREP Grants Policy and Procedures Manual Section 2.4 has specific allowance to include extra costs to accommodate participation of people living with disabilities.